Arborator/arborator-documentation/README.md

 ### Inviting Collaborators

 You can directly invitating collaborators to your project by browsing to the project settings.
-You can choose to invite adminstrators, annotators or other guests.
-There, click on add button you will find a list of different users of the system you can select and add other user collaborators or and use the search field to find them.
+You can choose to invite adminstrators or annotators.
+There, click on add button you will find a list of different users of the system you can select and add other user collaborators or use the search field to find them.

 <div style="text-align:center">
 <img src="assets/images/3-Add-guest.png" alt="drawing" width="900"/>